odoo/documentation/content/applications/sales/sales/products_prices/returns.rst

 ===============

 Sometimes, customers return an item after they receive and/or pay for their invoice.
-In these cases, a return using only *Reverse Transfers* is impossible since validated or sent invoices cannot be changed.
+In these cases, a return using only *Reverse Transfers* is insufficient since validated or sent invoices cannot be changed.
 However, *Reverse Transfers* can be used in conjunction with *Credit Notes* to complete the customer's return.